ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 <a name="moving"></a> Moving the goalpost
 -----------------------------------------

-This is committed when person B changes his position after person A successfully attacks the initial position of person B. The goal is to move the goalpost so that it will then be difficult for person A to attack the new, shifted post.
+This is committed when person B changes their position after person A successfully attacks the initial position of person B. The goal is to move the goalpost so that it will then be difficult for person A to attack the new, shifted post.